jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 If you are interested in automatic speech recognition, you might be interested in the [End-to-End speech processing toolkit](https://github.com/espnet/espnet).

-Also, to go further in terms of models, you might be interested in making use of a language model
+Also, to go further in terms of models, you might be interested in implementing beam search for decoding, eventually introducing some language model.

+## References